jaeschrich/Spark/README.md

 # Spark.js

-## Update! v0.5.2
+## Update! v0.6
 #Changelog
-* Fixed string error, now you can use any kind of quotes with the args list string
+* Added Spark.sel (like jQuery's $ function).
+The Tutorial covers the Spark.sel function

 ## What is Spark.js?
 Spark.js is HTML in JavaScript.
 It's clean, simple, and elegant.
 It's a javascript framework that lets you develop applications in javascript like you weren't in a browser.
 No html, except a simple (really simple) template file where the javascript is injected.
 Then, you just code in javascript.
 That's it really.
 Not another AJAX framework.
 Just a way to write web apps in pure JavaScript.
 It does include AJAX abstraction however